ksbharaj/meusberger_scraper/README.md

 # Automated Scraping of CAD parts from "meusburger.com"

 This repo contains scripts to scrape 3D CAD (.STP) files from Meusburger.com using Chromedriver.
-Meusburger is a leading manufacturer of Mold Making components (please visit https://www.meusburger.com/ for more details).
+Meusburger is a leading manufacturer of Mold Making components (scraped from their shopping portal: https://ecom.meusburger.com/index/index.asp).

 # Installation
 ## Step 1: Clone the repo